 In 2010, he completed a Per Cent for Art Commission for Cherryorchard housing scheme, Enniscorthy, Co.
 Wexford.
 This was commissioned by Wexford Co.
 Council’s Art Office.

-Martin has also regularly exhibited sculpture with FORM Art Alliance, curated by Richie Scott.
+Martin regularly exhibits sculpture at Ballymaloe with Richard Scott Sculpture, curated by Richie Scott.